davehorner/cargo-e/README.md

 - **tts panics:** When a panic is detected, cargo-e will speak the panic message aloud using text-to-speech (TTS) for immediate feedback. `-f` required.
 - **graphical panics:** Panics are also displayed in a graphical window using [e_window](https://crates.io/crates/e_window), providing a clear and interactive error report. `-f` required.
 - **graphical failed build:** A failed build displays a graphical window using [e_window](https://crates.io/crates/e_window); Errors are anchors and clicking them opens code directly to the error line. `-f` required.
+- **cached builds:**
+  When the `--cached` flag is used, `cargo-e` will attempt to reuse previously built artifacts instead of rebuilding examples or binaries from scratch.
+- **`--json-all-targets`**:
+  Outputs a comprehensive JSON list of all discovered targets (examples, binaries, tests, benches, etc.) in the project.
+This is useful for tooling, scripting, or integration with editors and CI systems.
+The JSON includes metadata such as target names, types, required features, and paths, enabling automated processing or custom workflows.

 ## Introduction